 That's the absolute proof that this is your problem (you're running out of metaspace), especially if you find them happening around the same time you experienced odd behavior from CF (or your app server.
 Those on other app servers should look to the logs for this info.)

 Do beware that the CF logs are set to rotate when they fill, so even if you may not find these errors in the specific logs I named, look at their archived versions, which would have a -1 and so on, reflecting when they filled and were archived.

 And if the CF settings for maxmetaspacesize are indeed the default (192m), or even if you have tried to "raise" it, I'm proposing here that for most people, you just need to REMOVE that argument and stop "chasing that rabbit".
-More below.

 Be careful about modifying JVM arguments

-So first and foremost, whether you're experienced in modifying the JVM arguments underlying CF (or other Java app servers), you do need to be VERY cautious about making this modification.
+First and foremost, whether you're experienced in modifying the JVM arguments underlying CF (or other Java app servers), you do need to be VERY cautious about making this modification.
 If you make certain easy mistakes, the configuration will be broken and CF (or your other app server) will not be able to start (heck, it may not even be able to STOP, as the same JVM args are used in the process that STOPS CF as starts it).

 Before proceeding, you should backup the file that holds the arguments (before making any changes), and then do be very careful about editing it, as I detail below.

 Where to find the JVM args in CF

 In the case of ColdFusion at least, this and other JVM args will be found in the CF Admin, in its "Java and JVM" page, and then its "JVM arguments" field.

 Changing that page ends up changing the underlying jvm.config file, where you can also find the java arguments appearing on its java.args line (you may see slightly different args which appear on that line than in the "JVM arguments" field of the Admin).